GERD & Heartburn: What Is GERD?

 6. Heart or Heartburn?
 If in Doubt, Check it Out!

 The best thing to do is to always seek medical attention if you are not sure.
-There is no one symptom that distinguishes one from the other.
+There is no one symptom that distinguishes a heart attack from GERD or vice versa.

 7. GERD Red Flags: Alert Your Doctor